 The Solved Mystery of Martha Elizabeth (Lizzy) Lee, the Black Mistress of the 7th Vice President of the United States of America, John C. Calhoun.

-Nevertheless, somehow, I always knew that my captivation with Royal figures on playing cards was so much deeper than I could imagine.
+Nevertheless, somehow, I always knew that my unusual captivation with Royal figures on playing cards was so much deeper than I could imagine.
 Surprisingly, it took me a few decades to figure out a reason for my unexplained attraction.

-Shockingly enough, I would later verify my family’s hidden truth through an author by the name of Antoinette Lee, who was also the grandchild of my grandmother, Martha Elizabeth Lee.
+Shockingly enough, I would later verify my family’s hidden truth through an independent author by the name of Antoinette Lee, who was also the grandchild of my grandmother, Martha Elizabeth Lee.

 Frustratingly, history has only offered the very vague notion that John C. Calhoun had a secret love affair with a young captured Cherokee Indian girl, named Martha Liza Lee.
-Disappointedly, at one time, that was about as much information as there was available about my grandmother, Liza.
+Disappointedly, at one time, that was about as much information as there was available to me about my grandmother, Liza.

-Unfortunately, nothing more was said about the history of my grandmother, or about where she had came from.
-Dreadfully, it seemed as though much of the details surrounding the family background of Martha Liza Lee had been purposely omitted from the storied history of one of the most powerful politicians of early American history.
+Dreadfully, it seemed as though much of the details surrounding the family background of my grandmother Martha Elizabeth Liza Lee had been purposely omitted from the storied history of one of the most powerful politicians of early American history.

 Years later, after their traumatic separation, the emotional reunion of my grandmother Martha Liza Lee and her daughter Nancy Washington Legree at an area Picnic was truly Heartbreaking⬇️